RocketChat/handbook/operations/jobs/hr/Recruitment -Analyst.md

 - Recruit, Develop and Retain Talent the Best People
 - Ensure that organizational culture is always present and alive
-- Improve the work environment and engage the entire CIA in projects and objectives.
+- Improve the work environment and engage the entire company in projects and objectives.
 - Support and seek ways to recognize People and Teams